adcimon/cheatsheets/ffmpeg/ffmpeg.md

 ### x264

-This section focuses on the encoder [x264](https://trac.ffmpeg.org/wiki/Encode/H.264).
+This section focuses on the transcoder [x264](https://trac.ffmpeg.org/wiki/Encode/H.264).

 Encode a video.
 ```